-Thai basil is a very resilient and easy-going variety of basil.
-In fact, many gardeners consider growing Thai basil to be much simpler than growing other varieties of the herb.
+Thai basil is a resilient and easy-going type of basil.
+Many gardeners think growing Thai basil to be much simpler than growing other basil varieties.

-We’re going to help you discover how to do all of that and more.
-This article has been written to help guide you through the different steps of propagating and taking care of Thai basil indoors.
+This guide will help you discover how to do all that and more.
+This article will help you through the steps of propagating and caring for Thai basil indoors.

-By the time you’ve finished reading, you will feel confident enough and fully ready to grow your own Thai basil indoors.
+Just wait until you finish reading!
+You will feel confident and ready to grow your own Thai basil indoors.

 Propagating Thai Basil

-You can propagate Thai basil either from seeds or from cuttings, and we are going to show you both ways here.
+You can propagate Thai basil from seeds or cuttings.
+We will show you both ways here.

 Growing Thai Basil From Seeds

-Propagating Thai basil in this way is both easy and inexpensive.
-Seeds are usually very cheap and can be easily acquired.
+Propagating Thai basil is both easy and inexpensive.
+Seeds are usually cheap and can be found just about anywhere.

-That being said, this isn’t necessarily the most effective method of growing this herb.
+Bear in mind that this isn’t the most effective method of growing this herb.

-Usually, Thai basil seeds have a relatively low germination rate.
-However, that doesn’t mean that you can’t succeed in growing Thai basil from seeds (or else we wouldn’t have mentioned that here!).
+Most often, Thai basil seeds have a pretty low germination rate.
+That doesn’t mean you can’t succeed in growing Thai basil from seeds.
+(Or else we wouldn’t have mentioned that here!)

-All that means is you may need to do a little bit more work, and add some further resources to increase the likelihood of your success.
+All that means is you’ll need to do a bit more work and add more resources to increase the likelihood of your success.

 - Obtaining the Seeds

-The success of this operation will depend largely on how good your seeds are.
-This is why we always advise people to go for higher quality brands of seeds.
+The success of this operation will largely depend on how good your seeds are.
+This is why we always tell people to go for higher-quality brands of seeds.

-For example, if the seeds were stored in an imbalanced environment for a long period of time, then they will have zero chance of germinating.
+For example, say you stored the seeds in an imbalanced environment for a long time.
+They will have zero chance of germinating.

 - Obtaining the Medium

-Using just any type of soil to propagate your Thai basil is a very risky thing to do.
+Using any random type of soil to propagate your Thai basil is a very risky thing to do.

-While growing your seeds in garden soil is entirely wrong, using potting soil isn’t the best thing to do either.
+Growing your seeds in garden soil is a huge mistake.
+But using potting soil isn’t the best thing to do either.